The Colour panel is used to choose colour for various tools and selected objects.

 Lightness—Drag on the lightness slider to set the lightness, drag in the box to set the saturation and hue.

-Using the Color Picker
+Using the Colour Picker

-To use the Color Picker:
+To use the Colour Picker:

-Saving chosen colors for later use
+Saving chosen colours for later use

 The following options are available from the Panel Preferences menu.

 Copy Colour to Clipboard as Hex—this calculates the current colour's Hex value and adds it to the clipboard.
 This is useful for web developers, to standardize on colours between graphics and HTML coding in a web environment.

 Add Colour to Swatch—adds the current colour to the currently loaded palette in the Swatches panel.

 Add Chord to Swatch pop-up menu—adds a chord of the current colour to the currently loaded palette in the Swatches panel.